-Located within the Parkes district, the symbolic administrative center of Australia, The National Gallery of Australia in Canberra stands proudly beside other culturally important buildings such as the Old Parliament House and the High Court.
-The gallery is a beautiful public institution, the center of all things cultural and creative in Canberra.
-Known for its striking Brutalist architecture and expansive, purpose-built galleries.
-Its dramatic architecture is both a sculptural statement and a functional space, featuring soaring, cathedral-like halls and intimate galleries.
+Located within the Parkes district, The National Gallery of Australia in Canberra is the center of all things cultural and creative in Canberra and one of the largest art museums in Australia, home to over 155,000 works of art.
+Known for its striking Brutalist architecture that serves as both a sculptural statement and a functional space, the museum features soaring, cathedral-like halls and intimate galleries.

 A little bit of history on the National Gallery of Australia